Black Artistry in the Capital City

 Celebrating culture and the arts is at the heart of what makes Tallahassee special.
 Black artists shape the culture and beauty of Tallahassee through their expressions, which are captured in a variety of events and exhibitions ready to be experienced.

 Black on Black Rhyme is the heartbeat of the spoken word community in Tallahassee.
 Every week poets, spoken word performers, and artists come together to share their craft at Nefetari’s located near Railroad Square.
 The group was created nearly 20 years ago to build a community where poets could come together and share their work with other artists.
 In addition to poets, the organization is open to comedians, singers, and rappers.

 Together they host one of the longest running poetry open mic nights in the country.
 In addition to open mics, Black on Black Rhyme produces a variety of signature events throughout the year.
 Previous events include “for colored girls”, “Slammin Against Violence”, and “Resolution in Rhyme.”
 These signature events are a celebration of artistry in its purest form.
-Since the onset of COVID-19, Black on Black Rhyme has gone digital.
 For details on upcoming performances, visit their Facebook page for more information.